Kafka-In-Action-Book/Kafka-In-Action-Source-Code/KafkaInAction_Chapter3/Commands.md

 * Close all zookeeper and kafka brokers you have open.
 We are going to start fresh.

 ### Download for Confluent Open Source
+* Note that the book text uses Confluent version 5.X and might not reflect the below instrucutions that have been updated to be newer versions*

 * https://www.confluent.io/previous-versions
   Select the «Download Community Tarball» version 6.1.1 or above and unzip that archive.